Buffalo Bills vs. Tennessee Titans NFL Week 6 Odds, Plays and Insights for October 18, 2021

 Buffalo Bills vs. Tennessee Titans NFL Week 6 Odds, Plays and Insights

-The top team in the AFC East, the Buffalo Bills (4-1), are 5.5-point favorites against the AFC South-leading Tennessee Titans (3-2) on Monday, October 18, 2021 at Nissan Stadium.
-The point total is 53.5 for the contest.
+Two division leaders meet when the AFC East-leading Buffalo Bills (4-1) face the AFC South-leading Tennessee Titans (3-2) on Monday, October 18, 2021 at Nissan Stadium.
+Buffalo is a 5.5-point favorite in the game.
+An over/under of 54 is set in the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.